kermitt2/biblio-glutton/pubmed-glutton/Readme.md

 You need to download the MEDLINE/PubMed data file available at: https://www.nlm.nih.gov/databases/download/pubmed_medline.html

-Then indicate the directory path where you stored these compressed xml dumps (as warning, MEDLINE/PubMed data consist in around 975 files taking 26GB, compressed) in the file `config/glutton.yaml`:
+Then indicate the directory path where you stored these compressed xml dumps (as warning, MEDLINE/PubMed data consist in around 975 files taking 26GB, compressed) in the global configuration file `biblio-glutton/config/glutton.yml`:

 > pubmedDirectory: /home/lopez/data/pubmed

 ### MEDLINE/PubMed extraction and indexing

-Be sure to have the full Medline data downloaded (see https://www.nlm.nih.gov/databases/download/pubmed_medline.html), and indicate in tje config file `config/glutton.yaml` the path to the repository containing the Medline bulk download, e.g.
+Be sure to have the full Medline data downloaded (see https://www.nlm.nih.gov/databases/download/pubmed_medline.html), and indicate in the config file `biblio-glutton/config/glutton.yml` the path to the repository containing the Medline bulk download, e.g.

 ```yaml
 pubmedDirectory: /mnt/data/biblio/medline2020